Waleed Malik

 The insight

-The strongest thing we found wasn't a missing service or a broken journey — it was a perception gap.
-The exterior hid the warmth and activity that the interior actually held.
+The strongest thing we found was a perception gap, not a missing service or a broken journey.
+The exterior hid the warmth and activity the interior held.
 People walking past had no signal that any of it was happening.
 The design question became: how do you make the inside legible from the outside without flattening what makes the place specific?

 What we made